alttch/yedb-py/README.md

 Other possible formats and their benefits:

-* YAML - slow, but key files are more human-readable and editable
+* YAML - (requires manually installing "pyyaml" Python module) slow, but key files are more human-readable and editable

 * msgpack - (requires manually installing "msgpack" Python module).
 Fast, reliable binary serialization format.
 If used, keys can hold binary values as